Tuesday, April 16, 2024

 The Baseball Champs of '09

 In 1909, Covina made big sports headlines.
 That year, the town boasted a semi-pro baseball team that went undefeated its entire first season.
 A remarkable feat in itself, but what followed was arguably the most momentous sporting event to ever take place in Covina, when the major league Chicago White Sox came here to play the amateur champs.
-Yet surprisingly, none of this made it into the history books, and was long ago forgotten... until now.
+Yet surprisingly, this remarkable story was mostly lost to history... until now.

 Our story begins with George E. Covert, a bona fide real estate wunderkind.
 He closed his first sale when he was only 17, and in 1908, at the age of 23, he sold almost $100,000 worth of orange and walnut groves in a single month.1 So what does a young hot shot do with that kind of money?
 Well, George just happened to be a sports fan, so he organized a ball club to represent and promote his adopted town of Covina.2